๐Ÿ’ŽCrystallography

 Space Symmetry Operations (Collective)

-• Apply to the entire three-dimensional crystal structure—includes all point operations plus translations, glide planes, and screw axes
+Space operations apply to the entire three-dimensional crystal structure.
+They include all point operations plus translations, glide planes, and screw axes.
+Together, these generate the 230 space groups, which represent the complete classification of all possible crystal symmetries.

-Compare: Point Groups vs. Space Groups—point groups describe macroscopic symmetry (what you'd see in a crystal's shape), while space groups describe microscopic symmetry (atomic arrangements).
-An FRQ might give you a space group symbol and ask you to identify the point group it belongs to.
+Compare: Point Groups vs. Space Groups: point groups describe macroscopic symmetry (what you'd observe in a crystal's external shape), while space groups describe microscopic symmetry (the full atomic arrangement including translational elements).
+A common task is extracting the point group from a space group symbol by stripping out the translational components: P21/cP2_1/c belongs to point group 2/m2/m.

 Quick Reference Table